Recovering Subscription Payments

 }

-• If N is not provided, it defaults to null and no auto-cancellation of subscriptions will be applied regardless of how many unpaid bills occur.
+• If N is not provided, it defaults to null and no auto-cancellation is applied, regardless of how many unpaid bills occur.

 • Set it to 1 for a strict policy: a single unpaid bill cancels the subscription.

-• Set it higher (for example, 3) for a more lenient policy: the subscriber is given more billing cycles — and recovery more chances to succeed — before the subscription is cancelled.
+• Set it higher (for example, 3) for a more lenient policy: the subscriber is given more billing cycles — and recovery more chances to succeed — before cancellation.